techakki/SharedCode/README.md

 ## SHARED CODE REPO
-This is for sharing the code between the ReactJS web app and react native mobile app.
+This repo is used to share the code between the ReactJS web app and react native mobile app.
+Currently, using to manage the state of the application.